eijikominami/aws-cloudformation-samples/video-analysis-stepfunctions/README.md

 Build your own Step Functions using the resources created in step 2, referencing the complete Step Functions workflow created in step 1.

 ![Edit Step Functions](./images/step-functions-compare-state-machine.png)

+When `CreateStepFunctionsBlueprint` is set to `false`, the Rekognition workflow is replaced with a simple placeholder that you can customize.
+The MediaConvert and Transcribe workflows remain fully functional.

 The following table shows the main states and their settings for the Step Functions workflow: